 The methodology of learning in CPE programs is an action/reflection one in which the student engages in ministry and later reflects upon the same with his or her supervisor and peers in the group.
 For example, students in hospitals visit patients on various floors and later present their work to their colleagues through written reports called verbatims.
 This process allows students to give and receive feedback about themselves and others in ministry.

 Students often wonder whether they should take CPE while in seminary.
 While it is often beneficial to do so in that it enriches the rest of the student’s academic program, it is also the case that CPE is beneficial if taken after seminary.
-Please note that students taking CPE while in seminary may receive six (6) elective credits upon successful completion of the CPE program.
+Students taking CPE while in seminary may receive six (6) elective credits upon successful completion of the CPE program.

-Please visit the official website of Association for Clinical Pastoral Education, Inc. at http://www.acpe.edu.
+For more information about CPE, visit the website of Association for Clinical Pastoral Education, Inc.